AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Defend

-When you **stand in defense of a person, item, or location** under attack, roll+Con. ✴On a 10+, hold 3. ✴On a 7–9, hold 1.
+When you **stand in defense of a person, item, or location** under attack, roll+CON. ✴On a 10+, hold 3. ✴On a 7–9, hold 1.
 As long as you stand in defense, when you or the thing you defend is attacked you may spend hold, 1 for 1, to choose an option:

 - Redirect an attack from the thing you defend to yourself
 - Halve the attack’s effect or damage